quantumgardener/qg.blog/content/dropped.md

 <!-- SerializedQuery END -->

 ## Computer games I never finished
 Games are dropped for any number of reasons.
 Sometimes its the size of the game, my poor skill level, or a compete fall in interest.
+Only games that I have spent more than a few hours in are listed below.
+Games which immediately fail to pique my interest don't make this list.
+There are too many to count.

 <!-- QueryToSerialize: table without id embed(link(thumbnail)) as "Game", file.link as "", rating as Rating, platform as Platform from #class/video-game and #status/dropped sort file.name -->
 <!-- SerializedQuery: table without id embed(link(thumbnail)) as "Game", file.link as "", rating as Rating, platform as Platform from #class/video-game and #status/dropped sort file.name -->